RobTillaart/VolumeConverter/README.md

 #### Should

-- consider using double instead of float?
+- consider using double instead of float.

 #### Could

-- add unit tests
+- add more unit tests
-- add examples
+- add more examples

 #### won't (unless)